 Transport operators are awarded contracts based on their ability to carry out the operation to the standard and specification.
-Please contact us if you have any issues.
+Contact us if you have any issues.

 All equipment will be used strictly according to manufacturer's requirements or appropriate legislative provisions.
 Copies of users instructions can be provided to service users and carers on request.

 Should service users wish to travel in a wheelchair, then that wheelchair must be of an appropriate design and strength for transport purposes.

 Medication may be carried on the vehicle if it is in a sealed container or bag clearly labelled with the service user’s name.
 The passenger assistant will keep the medication safe during the journey and hand it to an adult on arrival.
 The driver and passenger assistant will not be expected to administer drugs to passengers.

 We monitor performance through inspections and close liaison with centre managers.
 Please do not hesitate to advise the council if you have any operational concerns or feedback about the transport being provided.

-Passenger assistants are the link between parents/carers and the service provider staff, representative of Wiltshire Council.
+Passenger assistants are the link between parents/carers and the service provider staff, representatives of Wiltshire council.
 They are there to ensure safety and wellbeing when transporting passengers.

 We are responsible for the management of passenger assistants.
 A dedicated team provide support to the passenger assistants including recruitment and retention, relief cover, general advice, risk assessments and much more.